2 recommended OTC drugs

 Both are effective.
 Paracetamol from birth, ibuprofen from 3 months.
 Choose based on tolerance and individual response.

 Yes, for persistent fever, alternate every 3h.
-Note the times to avoid exceeding MDD for each.
+Write down the times so you do not exceed the MDD for each one.

 If the child is comfortable, you can wait.
 For fever above 38.5°C or obvious discomfort — yes.
 The goal is comfort, not forced normalization.

-Turn the child on their side, don't put anything in their mouth.
+Turn the child onto their side, do not put anything in their mouth.
 Time the duration.
-Under 5 min — ambulance after, over 5 min — ambulance immediately.
+Under 5 min — call the ambulance afterward; over 5 min — call the ambulance immediately.

 See also